plurid/plurid/docs/ARCHITECTURE.md

 # Plurid Engine Architecture

-Verified: 2026-07-13 against source, package manifests, workspace configuration, and the applications consumer inventory.
+Verified: 2026-07-13 against source, package manifests, workspace configuration, and the applications consumer inventory; section 4 (camera), the wire catalog and Appendix A re-verified 2026-09-02 for the camera core.

 This is the descriptive reference: how the system works today; roadmaps and knob how-tos live elsewhere - see Appendix B. Every path, export name, count, and behavior below was checked against the source on the date above.
 Claims are anchored to `file:symbol` wherever possible so they survive line drift; when files move, this document is re-anchored, not trusted.